mabel-dev/opteryx.dev/docs/contributing/set-up-guides/debian.md

 **3.10 recommended**

 We recommend using [pyenv](https://github.com/pyenv/pyenv) to install and manage Python environments, particularly in development and test environments.

+> We follow [this guide](https://www.samwestby.com/tutorials/rpi-pyenv) to set up Python on our Raspberry Pi

 ### 2. Install pip